 How to Clean Hardwood Floors: The Ultimate Guide to Floor Maintenance

-What often catches your attention when you enter a house?
-Often, it’s a shiny clean wooden floor for some people, including me.
-I don’t care whether it’s newly installed or has been there for years, preserving this investment is essential.
-That is why I clean hardwood floors with the right amount of care and attention.
+I don't care whether your floors are newly installed or have been there for years – preserving this investment is essential.
+That's why I clean hardwood floors with the right amount of care and attention, and today I'm sharing exactly how you can do the same.

 I do a little more than use any old mop and broom.
 How you take care of your wooden floors will determine how long-lasting they are.